 Short Term Opportunities

 Looking for short-term opportunities?
 Most of these opportunities are done-in-a-day, require only a few hours of time, or will last only a few days or weeks.
+There are also volunteer opportunities that can accomplished from home listed here.
 Some of these are on-going, occurring once or a couple of times a year, some will happen just this one time, but all need your help to be successful!
 These events change frequently, be sure to check this page often.
-For most events contact firstname.lastname@example.org or call 360-735-3690.
+Contact information is listed below.
 To SIGN UP receive our quarterly E-Newsletter, CLICK HERE.

-CLARK COUNTY PARKS AND LOWER COLUMBIA ESTUARY PARTNERSHIP is seeking volunteers to help with the Curtin Springs Wildlife Habitat Planting on Saturday February 9 from 9:00 a.m. till noon.
+CLARK COUNTY PARKS AND LOWER COLUMBIA ESTUARY PARTNERSHIP is seeking volunteers to help with the Curtin Springs Wildlife Habitat Planting on Saturday March 9 from 9:00 a.m. till noon.
 You'll help plant trees to benefit the local habitat around Curtin Springs turning it into a wildlife oasis in the middle of the city at 8007 NE 72nd Ave.
 All ages and abilities welcome, pre-registration required, groups welcome.
 Tools, snacks, hot cocoa, coffee, and gloves provided.
 Bring a water bottle and dress for the weather.
 Must wear long pants and closed toed shoes.
-This event will repeat on Saturday March 9.

 CLARK COUNTY PUBLIC WORKS PARKS DIVISION: Help remove invasive ivy from Lacamas Park Saturday March 23 from 9:00 a.m. till noon.
 Training, tools, snacks, water provided.
 A great workout that helps our native environment!
 Contact Dora at 360-397-2285 ex 1679 or email at email@example.com.